As we enter the season of fluctuating temps, pollen deluge and biting insects, I entreat you to think of our old friend Peppermint.

 Refreshing, cooling and stimulating; the scent of Peppermint is just the ticket if you need to boost mental alertness, concentration and performance.
 Keep the Peppermint essential oil on hand the next time you need a mental boost.

 The next time you find yourself in the midst of a sneezing attack or riddled by an attack of hives, reach for the Peppermint.
 The high essential oil content helps to clear out congested sinuses, especially when used as a respiratory steam, and the menthol content creates a numbing and cooling property when applied to hot itchy skin and bug bites.
 If you use the essential oil, just remember to dilute it heavily as the undiluted oil can irritate rather than soothe.

-As A Cold And Flu Remedy A common folk remedies for seasonal illnesses consist of very hot peppermint tea taken frequently.
-The reason is that peppermint helps opens the pores, supporting the body during a fever.
-The high essential oil content also helps to thin mucous and ease spasms in the respiratory tract -- both useful properties in quieting an irritating cough.
+A common folk remedies for seasonal illnesses consist of very hot Peppermint tea taken frequently.
+The reason is that Peppermint helps opens the pores, supporting the body when the body temperature increases.
+The high essential oil content also helps to thin mucous and ease spasms in the respiratory tract — both useful properties in quieting an irritating cough.

 WishGarden Herbs' formulas containing Peppermint:

 Morning Sickness Nausea Relief, Congestion Rescue Immune Support for Kids, Congestion Rescue Immune Support for Pregnancy, Colic Ease Infant Comfort, Deep Stress Adrenal Rescue with Ashwagandha, Gum Strengthener Oral Health Aid, Digestive Rescue GI Normalizer, and Digestive Rescue for Kids